Updated: Aug 9

 In 1976, President Ford officially recognized Black History Month during the country's bicentennial.

-This year President Biden officially proclaimed February as National Black History Month.
+In 2022 President Biden officially proclaimed February as National Black History Month.

 Frederick Douglas, a former slave who became a prominent activist, author, public speaker, and abolitionist.
 He continued to strive for equality and human rights until he died in 1895.